atomist-attic/ci-automation/README.md

 ### Configuring your environment

-If this is the first time you will be running an Atomist API client locally, you should first configure your system using the `atomist-config` script:
+If this is the first time you will be running an Atomist API client locally, you should first configure your system using the `atomist`
+script:

 ```
-$ `npm bin`/atomist config [SLACK_TEAM_ID]
+$ `npm bin`/atomist config
 ```

-The script does two things: records what Slack team you want your automations running in and creates a [GitHub personal access token][token] with "read:org" scope.
+The script does two things: records what Slack team you want your automations running in and creates a [GitHub personal access token][token] with "repo" and "read:org" scopes.

+The script will prompt you for you Slack team ID, or you can supply it using the `--slack-team TEAM_ID` command-line option.
 You must run the automations in a Slack team of which you are a member.
-You can get the Slack team ID by typing `team` in a DM to the Atomist Bot.
-If you do not supply the Slack team ID on the command line, the script will prompt you to enter it.
+You can get the Slack team ID by typing `team` in a DM to the Atomist bot.

-> *The Slack team ID for atomist-playground is `T7GMF5USG`.*

-The `atomist-config` script will prompt you for your GitHub credentials.
+The script will prompt you for your GitHub credentials.
 It needs them to create the GitHub personal access token.
-Atomist does not store your credentials and only writes the token to your local machine.
+Atomist does not store your credentials and only writes the generated token to your local machine.

 The Atomist API client authenticates using a GitHub personal access token.
-The Atomist API uses the token to confirm you are who you say you are and are in a GitHub org connected to the Slack team in which you are running the automations.
-In addition, the Atomist API only allows members of the GitHub team `atomist-automation` to authenticate and register a new client.
-You will have to create a team in your GitHub organization named `atomist-automation` and add the users who want to create and register automations to it.
+The Atomist API uses the token to confirm you are who you say you are and are in a GitHub organization connected to the Slack team in which you are running the automations.
+In addition, it uses the token when performing any operations that access the GitHub API.

-> *If you followed the instructions above and have been invited to
-> the [atomist-playground][play-gh] GitHub organization, you will have
-> been added to this team in that organization.*

 [token]: https://github.com/settings/tokens (GitHub Personal Access Tokens)